 Aerosol cans

-Most aerosol packaging and cans (fly spray, deodorant, cooking oil) can be recycled in household recycling bins when empty.
-Gas burner aerosols used for camping stoves and barbeques (including butane gas cartridges and cans) are hazardous and cannot go in any household bins.
+Most aerosol packaging and cans (fly spray, deodorants, cooking oil) can be recycled in household recycling bin when empty.
+Gas burners aerosol used for camping stoves and barbeques (including butane gas cartridges and cans) are hazardous and cannot go in any household bin.
 These must be dropped off at the Resource Management Centres for safe disposal.

 Disposal options